PetervanLunteren/smartdownsample/README.md

 | `show_progress` | `True` | Whether to display progress bars |
 | `show_verification` | `False` | Show visual verification comparing excluded vs included images |

-## How it works
+## Step by Step

-1. **Natural sorting**: Images are processed in folder-major order with natural filename sorting (e.g., `img1.jpg`, `img2.jpg`, `img10.jpg`) to keep related images grouped.
+1. **Sort paths** by directory.
+Within each folder, files are naturally ordered (e.g., `img1.jpg`, `img2.jpg`, `img10.jpg`) so related images remain grouped.
+2. **Compute perceptual hashes** for all valid image paths.

-2. **Rolling window algorithm**: Efficient O(n) algorithm that scales to 100k+ images.
-Compares each candidate only to a sliding window of recent selections rather than all previous selections.
+3. **Apply rolling window selection** on the hash array to choose indices of the most diverse images.
+This runs in O(n) time, scales to large classes of 100k+ images, and compares each candidate only to a sliding window of recent selections.

-3. **Diversity maximization**: Selects images that are maximally different from already-chosen images, eliminating duplicates and similar poses while preserving visual variety.

-## Visual Verification

-Set `show_verification=True` to see a comprehensive visualization showing up to 18 excluded images alongside their most similar included images.
-Features:

-- **Side-by-side comparisons**: Red-bordered excluded images next to green-bordered included images
-- **Professional layout**: Clean 3×6 grid showing multiple examples
-- **Algorithm validation**: Verify that excluded images are genuinely similar to included ones
-- **Trust building**: Visual proof that the algorithm makes sensible decisions
+4. **Return results** as `[valid_paths[i] for i in selected_indices]`.
+5. **Optional verification plot**: If `show_verification=True`, the algorithm displays a visual check of 18 randomly selected excluded images and their included counterpart.
 The visualization opens automatically in your default image viewer without saving files to disk.

 ## License